Constraints on cosmic-ray boosted DM in CDEX-10: Constraints with CDEX-10 data

 Following this strategy, we take the CDEX-10 experiment as a demonstration and reanalyze their data to obtain constraints on the DM mass $m_\chi$ and the cross section $\sigma_{\chi0}$ in the CRBDM hypothesis at a 90\% C.L. with two benchmark examples: $D_{\text{eff}}=1$ kpc and $D_{\text{eff}}=3.7$ kpc as shown in~\figref{fig:crdbmexclusion}.
-Compared with the Migdal effect, the CRBDM framework will reach much lower mass region but suffers from the Earth attenuation effect.
-For the DM mass range 1 keV $<m_\chi <$ 1 MeV and $D_{\text{eff}}=1$ kpc, we reach the almost flat floor limit at $8.32\times10^{-30}$ cm$^2$ on spin-independent DM-nucleon scattering cross section, while this limit turns up for $m_\chi >1$ MeV and converges towards the ceiling limit caused by Earth attenuation.
+Compared with the Migdal effect, the CRBDM framework will reach a much lower mass region but suffers from the Earth attenuation effect. \zbl{However, cosmological constraints like the cosmic microwave background (CMB)~\cite{Xu:2018efh} and the gas cloud cooling~\cite{Bhoonah:2018wmw} help to exclude the parameter space above the reach of DM direct detection experiments.} For the DM mass range 1 keV $<m_\chi <$ 1 MeV and $D_{\text{eff}}=1$ kpc, we reach the almost flat floor limit at $8.32\times10^{-30}$ cm$^2$ on spin-independent DM-nucleon scattering cross section, while this limit turns up for $m_\chi >1$ MeV and converges towards the ceiling limit caused by Earth attenuation.
+Here, we emphasize that the energy threshold also plays a crucial role for the attenuation effect.
+The low threshold of the CDEX detector somehow compensates for the sensitivity loss caused by the attenuation, though the CDEX experiment might suffer a stronger attenuation effect due to the thicker overburden.
+Therefore, the ceiling of the CDEX constraint can be higher than that of the XENON1T constraint.
+As shown in~\figref{fig:crdbmexclusion}, the gray region enclosed by solid and dashed black lines stand for the constraints under the ballistic trajectory approximation with and without considering the form factor, respectively.
+We notice that the constraint without the form factor suppression in the attenuation calculations is more conservative, except for minor difference around the right endpoint.
+Next we come to the question Why the form factor helps to extend the ceiling limit.
+DM particles with higher energies suffer less energy loss when going through the crust due to the form factor suppression.
+Then more DM particles can reach the underground detector and the attenuation effect is relieved.
 The current result from CDEX-10 is one order of magnitude better than the neutrino experiment MiniBooNE but not comparable to the XENON1T data.
 Due to the attenuation, there will be a narrow gap for the excluded parameter regions from MiniBooNE and XENON1T.
 Given a larger $D_{\text{eff}}$, the floor limit for each experiment will become stronger, while the ceiling limit induced from the Earth attenuation will hardly make changes.
 In a word, our analysis is more conservative compared with the previous study.
 The effective distance can enlarge the excluded regions for MiniBooNE and XENON1T to narrow the gap or even close it.
 It is then valuable to make a further study on $D_{\text{eff}}$ in detail, especially for the uncertain CR spatial distribution.
 With the current CRBDM hypothesis, the CDEX-10 result can close the gap in a nice manner.
 This fact highlights the importance of multiple detection technologies and combined analysis to examine the CRBDM mechanism.